ms32035/firefly-iii-client/docs/DataApi.md

 with firefly_iii_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = data_api.DataApi(api_client)
     objects = DataDestroyObject("budgets") # DataDestroyObject | The type of data that you wish to destroy.
+You can only use one at a time.

     # example passing only required values which don't have defaults set
     try: